wael34218/rank/README.md

 ## Testing

-To run the automated tests run : `rails test`
+To run the automated tests run : `rake test:integration`

 This will automatically generate API documentation for the entire application.
 The API docs are mounted on `/api_docs` route.

+To regenerate the API documents use the following commands:
+* `rm doc/api/*`: To clear out previous apis
+* `rake TESTOPTS="--seed=60313" test:integration`: Generate new APIs

 ## Database